sanjai-b-2006/regression-model-on-algerian-forest-fire-dataset/README.md

 # Regression-model-on-algerian-forest-fire-dataset
 This project predicts forest fire intensity using multiple linear regression models.
 Key environmental factors like temperature, humidity, wind speed, and rainfall are analyzed to build the predictive model.
+There is a application which is done using basics of flask
 # Attribute Information:
 1. Date : (DD/MM/YYYY) Day, month ('june' to 'september'), year (2012)
 Weather data observations